 Michael has represented corporate and individual clients in many of the most prominent white collar matters of the past decade, including representation of central players in the complex and overlapping investigations of Enron Corp., the financial and accounting scandals of Fannie Mae, the downfall of MF Global, alleged tax abuses on Wall Street, the NFL’s “Spygate” scandal, and the unintended acceleration of Toyota vehicles.
 He excels at high-profile, complex investigations being conducted simultaneously by multiple federal and state prosecutors, regulatory enforcement agencies, and congressional committees.

 Chambers USA notes that Michael offers “great judgment” and is a “smart, client-focused and energetic individual” who is “incredibly responsive,” “a master at representing individuals and groups in complex white-collar cases,” and “an insightful attorney who inspires clients’ confidence.”
-Michael has been quoted as an authority on white collar defense and government investigations in numerous U.S. newspapers and magazines, including the Wall Street Journal, the New York Times, the Chicago Tribune and Reuters, among others.
-He has appeared on “ABC World News,” CNN, CNBC, Bloomberg Television, “Good Morning America,” ESPN’s “Mike and Mike in the Morning,” and Court TV.
+The New York Times has profiled Michael’s diverse career and work in connection with the “Spygate” investigations by the National Football League and Sen. Arlen Specter (“A Legal Journey From Enron to the N.F.L.”).
+He has been quoted as an authority on white collar defense and government investigations in numerous U.S. newspapers and magazines, including the Wall Street Journal, the New York Times, the Chicago Tribune and Reuters, and has appeared on “ABC World News,” CNN, CNBC, Bloomberg Television, “Good Morning America,” ESPN’s “Mike and Mike in the Morning” and Court TV.